osforlife42/ros2_setup_training/README.md

 ## Tags changes

 ### v1.0.0
-should be good for tutorial `configuring environment` and `using turtlesim and rqt` until install lines :
+Should be good for tutorial `configuring environment` And `using turtlesim and rqt` until install lines :
 ```
 sudo apt update